 What does a healthy future for the people of Waitaha / Canterbury look like?

-Cantabrians have been asked to share their thoughts on what they and their whānau need for their health and wellbeing / hauora.
+Cantabrians are being asked to complete a survey to share their thoughts on what they and their whānau need for their health and hauora / wellbeing.

 About the Author